Mary Jo Pehl: The Mary Jo Pehl Show

 In August 2021, Pehl launched a monthly livestream show, The Mary Jo Pehl Show, on her own Twitch channel.
 The comedy-variety show has featured guest appearances by numerous MST3K alumni such as Joel Hodgson, Trace Beaulieu, Frank Conniff, Jonah Ray, Bridget Jones Nelson, Rebecca Hanson, and Beez McKeever.
 Additionally, Pehl regularly hosts Movie Jo Night watch parties on the channel featuring her watching mostly made-for-tv movies such as Where Have All The People Gone? and Satan's Triangle.

 Literary work

 Pehl wrote her first book in 2004 I Lived with My Parents and Other Tales of Terror published by Plan 9 Publishing.

 Pehl contributed quotes to Girls Against Girls by author Bonnie Burton.

-Pehl has stated that she is a Catholic, and has written for the Catholic Digest, including an article about a priest who works in a circus.

 In 2011, Pehl released the book Employee of The Month And Other Big Deals.

 In May 2022, Pehl released her memoir Dumb Dumb Dumb: My Mother's Book Reviews, which celebrates the relationship she shared with her mother.